Ribocentre-switch/Ribocentre-switch.github.io/docs/ADP.md

 <p><br /></p>

 <p class="header_box" id="description">Description</p>
-<font size="4">The <i>ykkC</i> RNAs were initially found in 2004 and in 2017,<i>ykkC</i> subtype 2 RNAs were separated from <i>ykkC</i> RNAs.
+<font >The <i>ykkC</i> RNAs were initially found in 2004 and in 2017,<i>ykkC</i> subtype 2 RNAs were separated from <i>ykkC</i> RNAs.
 Further analysis of the RNA sequences and consensus models of <i>ykkC</i> subtype 2 RNAs, and the assessment of the diverse types of genes found downstream of these RNAs, revealed that there are probably at least four additional distinct riboswitch classes present within the <i>ykkC</i> subtype 2 collection, termed <i>ykkC</i> subtypes 2a-2d.
 At last, <i>ykkC</i> subtype 2c RNAs were proved to recognize adenosine and cytidine 5′-diphosphate molecules in either their ribose or deoxyribose forms (ADP, dADP, CDP, and dCDP)<sup>[2-4]</sup>.</font>
 <p><br /></p>

 > Gene association

-<font size="4">Nearly all <i>ykkC</i> subtype 2c RNAs are located upstream of genes encoding Nucleoside Diphosphate linked to X (NUDIX) hydrolases.
+<font >Nearly all <i>ykkC</i> subtype 2c RNAs are located upstream of genes encoding Nucleoside Diphosphate linked to X (NUDIX) hydrolases.
 NUDIX hydrolases make up a broad family of proteins that cleave the phosphoester bond between the <i>α</i>- and <i>β</i>-phosphate moieties of various nucleotide substrates.
 Some nucleoside di- and triphosphate substrates can carry a ribose or a deoxyribose moiety (gray shading)<sup>[4]</sup>.</font>
 <table class="table table-bordered" style="table-layout:fixed;width:800px;margin-left:auto;margin-right:auto;">
 <tr >
 <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">